Help others create the gift of life

 Once counselling is completed, and if the medical assessment is satisfactory, sperm storage appointments are then arranged.

 Usually at least five sperm samples are required, and these are best produced and stored within a limited timeframe (one to two months).
 The donated sperm is stored and quarantined for a minimum of three months, after which time the donor is required to undergo further screening blood tests for infectious diseases.
 If the test results are negative, the stored sperm is made available for allocation and use by recipients.

 - Watch our webinar about becoming a sperm donor

 This webinar was streamed live on Youtube in April 2015 and gives you are overview of the sperm donation process and answers common questions in relation to donation:

-If you're considering becoming a sperm donor or want more information please phone our Community Liaison Administrators on 1800 111 483 or email us.
+If you're considering becoming a sperm donor or want more information please phone our Community Liaison Administrators on 1800 111 483 or fill in the form below.

 Download our sperm donor booklet below which tells you more about the process involved in becoming a sperm donor.